jevansiv/INDOT-Autonomous-Mower-Project/README.md

 ## Data Collection
 This project includes modules for recording sensor data:

-**ROS2 Bag:** Record all relevant topics, excluding unnecessary topics.
+- **ROS2 Bag:** Record all relevant topics, excluding unnecessary topics.
-**CSV Logging:** Logs GPS, terrain, road entries, and collisions in CSV format for post-analysis.
+- **CSV Logging:** Logs GPS, terrain, road entries, and collisions in CSV format for post-analysis.

-**GPS Configuration:** Set parameters such as update frequency and accuracy.
-**LiDAR Filtering:** Configure point cloud filtering based on range and intensity.

 ## Results
 Here, you can detail the experimental results of your autonomous mower: